Bachelor of Property and Real Estate

 The 24 credit points include 16 credit points of core units (these are compulsory) and 8 credit points of electives (which may include a major sequence in either financial management, global finance or sustainability) and one zero credit point academic induction unit.
 Most students choose to study 4 units per trimester, and usually undertake 2 trimesters each year.

 Refer to the details of each major sequence for availability.

 |MAF101||Fundamentals of Finance|

 |MMP121||Property Law and Practice|

 |MAA103||Accounting for Decision Making|

-#MAE101 is also available on Campus at Geelong and off campus in Trimester 1.
+#MAE101 is also available in Campus mode at Waterfront (Geelong) and in Cloud (online) mode in Trimester 1.